BlueHorn07/math-problem-solving/_posts/probability-and-statistics/statistics/2021-05-05-point-estimation.md

 - [Introduction to Estimation](#introduction-to-estimation)
 - [Point Estimation](#point-estimation)
   - unbiased estimator 🔥
-  - variance of estiamtor 🔥
+  - variance of estimator 🔥
   - the most efficient estimator of $\theta$
   - MSE of an estimator

 <hr/>

-### Introduction to Estimation
+## Introduction to Estimation

 <div class="statement" markdown="1">